Company Green Building Practices

 The work area should be cleaned up daily to keep it as clean as possible.
 When all the work is done, the area must be cleaned up using special cleaning methods before taking down any plastic that isolates the work area from the rest of the home.
 The special cleaning methods should include:

-- Using a HEPA vacuum to clean up dust and debris on all surfaces, followed by
+- Using a HEPA vacuum to clean up dust and debris on all surfaces.

 - Wet wiping and wet mopping with plenty of rinse water.

-When all the work is finished, you will want to know if your home, child care facility, or school where children under six attend has been cleaned up properly.
+When all the renovation work is finished, it’s important to have confidence that your home has been cleaned up properly.

 In addition to using allowable work practices and working in a lead-safe manner, EPA’s RRP rule requires contractors to follow a specific cleaning protocol.
 The protocol requires the contractor to use disposable cleaning cloths to wipe the floor and other surfaces of the work area and compare these cloths to an EPA-provided cleaning verification card to determine if the work area was adequately cleaned.
 EPA research has shown that following the use of lead-safe work practices with the cleaning verification protocol will effectively reduce lead-dust hazards.